ChapaGaming/GAZ_project/README.md

-# magazine
+# founder
-my project for school :P
+my project for GAZ
-#
-#
-#
-Цель:
-  Создать сайт, изучить фреймворк FastAPI, найчиться верстать сайты и писать для них стиль